GDMarco/CRPYTHIAxDecays/README.md

 # CRPYTHIAxDecays
 CRPropa code plugin that performs particle decays through Pythia code.
-At the current stage only the decays of muons and charged pions are implemented.
-The plan is to extend this plugin to the decay of other particles.
+At the current stage the decays of muons, neutral and charged pions, taouns and W bosons are implemented.
+The user can (de)activate hadronization and angular correction of the particles generated from the decays.

 ## Structure
 The header of the `Decays` class is defined in `Decays.h`.
 The C++ file `Decays.cc` contains the decay class functions and a class to produce the decay's secondaries in Pythia code.
 The file `Decays.i` is the SWIG interface for python usage.